Genei-Ltd/recall-sdk/README.md

 # @coloop-ai/recall-sdk

 Type-safe client bindings for the Recall.ai meeting bot API.
-Operations are generated from the provider's OpenAPI fragments and wrapped in a small ergonomic helper.
+Operations are generated from the provider's OpenAPI fragments and wrapped in an ergonomic SDK.

 > ⚠️ This project is maintained by Coloop and is not affiliated with or endorsed by Recall.ai — review their API terms before use.